-Who doesn’t get excited to slice through the aroma of a freshly baked loaf, right?
+Who doesn’t get excited to slice through the aroma of freshly baking bread, right?
 It’s a weakness that every bread baker has!
 But cooling is one of the most critical things in the baking process.
-Unless you want a soggy crust or bread that falls apart, you should really let your bread cool down.
+Unless you want a soggy crust or bread that falls apart, you should really let your bread cool down!
 But what is the best way to do this, and how long to let the bread cool down?
-Let’s find out!
+Let’s discover!

 Different types of bread have different cooling periods.
 Crusty bread such as pan loaves, artisan loaves, or sourdough takes 2-3 hours to cool.
 While bread made with whole-grain or rye flour needs 3-6 hours to properly cool.
 Thin bread types with a smaller diameter, like baguettes and rolls, require a much shorter time for cooling.

 When the freshly baked bread is cooling, there needs to be airflow to take moisture away.
 If a loaf cools on a hard surface, water vapour attempts to exit the base, which results in a soggy bottom as the escaping water meets resistance.

 A cooling rack is the perfect solution!
 If you have never seen one before, a cooling rack is a wire mesh supported by vertical posts that raise it from the countertop.